CertusGroup/ciutshi/docs/source/content_management.md

 __*Rubrics*__ act as the guides through which templates are defined and implemented.
 Rubrics cover (at a minimum): field name, field category, field definition, intended benchmarks, and the measures or metrics expected.

 * _Field name_ is the label for a given field.
-If the label is a multiword phrase, each word should be separated by underscores (e.g., `first_name`).
+If the label is a multi-word phrase, each word should be separated by underscores (e.g., `first_name`).
 * _Field category_ will vary from template to template.
 Categories are defined as options within the rubric for a given template.
 * _Field definition_ is a brief description of what the field should contain.
 Each field should have a concise, singular definition that captures a single thing.
 * _Benchmarks_ are the standards for how the content of a field should be structured or stated.
 This includes data types and any grammar to which a field should comply.
-* _Metrics_ are measureable features within a field, generally defining quantitative or qualitative standards, such as acceptability thresholds, for the field and its content.
+* _Metrics_ are measurable features within a field, generally defining quantitative or qualitative standards, such as acceptability thresholds, for the field and its content.
   * _Weight_ is the relevance factor for an element within the larger data model.
 These may vary between rubrics, but their implementation methodology must be documented each time.

 ### Structure

 Templates and rubrics can be developed in any number of ways to suit the needs of the institution's data operations.
-Though each template element should have a corresponding rubric metatdata element, these elements can be split between several sub-templates and sub-rubrics within a major modular practice area.
+Though each template element should have a corresponding rubric metadata element, these elements can be split between several sub-templates and sub-rubrics within a major modular practice area.
 This allows the content management of data operations information to adapt and shift with the organization's data practices.

 ### Access